 What Is Great About This Grip?

 If you’re looking for a soft, comfortable and tacky grip, and have a preference for wrap style grips, this might just be the perfect match.
-If you’re not into the wrap style it also comes in a normal style as the CP2 Pro.
-The two are exactly the same material-wise, only the outer design varies.

 The feel is very good, and the increased diameter on the lower hand portion of the grip helps reduce grip pressure, for an even better transfer of feel from club to your hand.